(a) Unless the court orders otherwise, a disclosure statement shall include, without limitation:

 (11) Administrative Expenses.
 Actual paid and unpaid administrative expenses of the reorganization as of the date of the disclosure statement; and a projection of administrative expenses through confirmation.

 (12) Executory Contracts and Unexpired Leases.
-A list of executory contracts and unexpired leases, including for each, parties to agreements and cure amounts, for the contracts and leases the debtor-in-possession intends to assume or assign.
+A list of executory contracts and unexpired leases; include for each: parties to agreements, arrearages and cure amounts, if appropriate.

 (b) Disclaimers of accuracy or responsibility for information in a disclosure statement shall be considered a failure to provide adequate information concerning the issue disclaimed.